heineking/Study/Functional-Javascript/README.md

 Functions are the boundaries of the program.
 We can separate out domain logic from generic functionality.

-**Prototype-based** JavaScript is similar to Java or C# in that its constructor functions are classes, but the method of use is at a lower level.
+**Prototype-based** JavaScript is similar to Java or C# in that its constructorf unctions are classes, but the method of use is at a lower level.
 The difference, however, is that JavaScript instances use existing objects as prototypes for the specialized objects.
 I has a special protype-chain and dispatch.

 **Metaprogramming** Related to prototype-based.
 Programming occurs when you write code to do somethhing and metaprogramming occurs when you write code that changes the way something is interpreted.

 **Applicative Programming** Defined by the calling by function B of a function A, supplied as an argument to function B. Examples are map, filter, reduce.

 "It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures"

 - Alan Perlis

 The key to functional programming is the gradual definition and use of discrete functionality built from lower-level functions

 ## Chapter 3.
 Variable Scope and Closures

 **Binding** refers to the act of assigning a value to a name via var, function args, this passing, and property assignment.

 **scope**